Resources for Students

 Funding is available from the college to help support academic research and other pursuits.
 Whether seeking support for a summer research project, to attend a conference, or to work with a faculty mentor, all applications must include a student proposal and a faculty recommendation.

 Funding is available to support students who wish to pursue research opportunities, internships, intensive language study, independent projects, etc. during the summer months in each of the academic divisions (Humanities; Social Sciences; and Natural Sciences and Engineering; plus Interdisciplinary projects).
 The application process for these opportunities begins on the first day of the Spring semester and ends in mid-February; award notifications are sent in mid-March.
 Students interested in applying should begin developing their proposals in the Fall semester.
 Completed applications must include: a student proposal, a Swarthmore faculty recommendation, and an external recommendation (for projects that are not directly supervised by a Swarthmore faculty member).
-Students are encouraged to review the Frequently Asked Questions and the Program Resources page for more information, including the impact of COVID-19 on summer plans.
+Students are encouraged to review the INFORMATION and FREQUENTLY ASKED QUESTIONS and the Program Resources page for more information, including the impact of COVID-19 on summer plans.